 - 2011: Harry Stovey

 - 2010: Deacon White

 Frederick Ivor-Campbell 19th Century Base Ball Conference: The Nineteenth Century Committee organizes this conference each April in Cooperstown, New York.
 All baseball fans are welcome to attend.
 For more information, click here.

-19th Century Baseball Interdisciplinary Symposium: To help us derive a greater understanding of baseball's early days, SABR's Nineteenth Century and Origins Committees have established the inaugural NYC 19th Century Baseball Interdisciplinary Symposium, scheduled for 9:00 a.m.-5:00 p.m. on Saturday, November 15, 2014, at John Jay College in New York.
-For more information or to download a registration form, click here.
+19th Century Baseball Interdisciplinary Symposium: To help us derive a greater understanding of baseball's early days, SABR's Nineteenth Century and Origins Committees established the inaugural NYC 19th Century Baseball Interdisciplinary Symposium on November 15, 2014, at John Jay College in New York.
+More information about the 2015 symposium will be available soon.

 American Association History Project files: In 1993, a new long-term committee project was introduced by late SABR founding member Bob McConnell.
 McConnell's goal for The American Association History Project was to produce a book-length history of the 19th-Century American Association (1882-1891), its teams and participating cities.
 Initially, a great deal of research was conducted under the direction of Bob McConnell, Bob Bailey and Jonathan Dunkle.
 By the late 1990s, the project stalled and by 2007-08, the Nineteenth Century Committee decided to halt the project indefinitely.
 Thanks to Joanne Hulbert (collecting the research files), Trent McCotter (scanning the files) and Jacob Pomrenke (uploading the files on the SABR website), the files are now available to all SABR members.
 They are collected on this page for future researchers who might be interested in studying the American Association of 1882-1891.

 - Newsletters: To find current and past Nineteenth Century committee newsletters, click here.